 “Big Tech” is a hot topic amougst the many other issues speculating in this country amid the 2020 primary election.

 Section 230 is definitely a heavy contender on the Supreme Court’s future docket.
-If passed by the court, Section 230 of the Communications Decency Act will allow tech platforms to not be held accountable for what a user post.
 1st amendment rights protection for the “little guys!”
 Full immunity for the Tech Giants!
-It’s a win/win folks, so let’s rock the vote!
+However, any entity that insinuates hatred and evil should be censored and blocked.
+Hopefully this will be a win/win situation, so let’s rock the vote!

 Let’s create a world were our civil liberties are protected and not dictated.
 We already lost access to Tik-tok, some not all.
 However, it’s time to wake up before its too late.
 Social media has woven itself into the core of lives.
 Honestly, where would you be without Facebook or IG?

 I will never forget the night my campus went “live.”
 It was just another random Tuesday evening on the yard, (i.e. college campus), until the word begin to buzz; Facebook had granted access to the students at my school.
 Back then “live” meant your school had access to the platform.
 Nowadays “live” means ” the world is watching!”

 That’s right folks, back in 2004, Facebook only allowed access to college students and the “like” button did not exisit.
 Nan-nan-boo-boo; sike!
 (I still wish the “like” button was never brought to fruition, it was more fun that way!)

 I can recall being stopped on my way to class by fellow peers in order to talk about Facebook.
 Boy ole’ boy was Facebook a “big deal” when I was a sophomore in college.
 Ironically, this was the same year Kanye West released thee “iconic” College Drop Out album.
 His songs made the college parties litttttt AF!
 2004 was dope AF!